shabarkin/CodeAllTheThings/_template.md

 If needed

 # Framework vulnerability 1
-Define the attack sink, surface, and way to identify the issue through the source code
+Define the attack sink, surface, why it is a problem and way to identify the issue through the source code, include examples

 # Framework vulnerability 2
-Define the attack sink, surface, and way to identify the issue through the source code
+Define the attack sink, surface, why it is a problem and way to identify the issue through the source code, include examples

 # Framework vulnerability 3
-Define the attack sink, surface, and way to identify the issue through the source code
+Define the attack sink, surface, why it is a problem and way to identify the issue through the source code, include examples

+## subcategory 1 vulnerability 3

+if there is different attack types put them into sub headlines

+## subcategory 2 vulnerability 3

+if there is different attack types put them into sub headlines

+## subcategory 3 vulnerability 3

+if there is different attack types put them into sub headlines